thinktomorrow/chief/docs/install.md

 To change the model behaviour for chief models you can extend the models in your application.

-# Database tables

-Chief uses a fair amount of database tables.
-To make it easier in use and since nothing would work without it, running ```php artisan migrate``` will export all the necessary migrations automaticaly.

 # Project setup advice
 Following adjustments are not automatically enforced but are however recommended in your project.